ctcoons/project-init/next_steps.md

 - Talk with the other lab members about how they want to access their project
 - On the Upload, If Success==No, "Confirm" shouldn't be clickable
 - I Don't think The Project Should be started yet until they click "Confirm"
+- Update Settings Page
+- Add things to the ?
+Help icon on the project detail page

 ---

 ### Known Bugs